msteenab/Group3-repo-projects/Behavior-Driven-Development-Lab.md

     screenshot = Image.open("screenshot-2.png")
     screenshot.show()
 ```

+### BREAKDOWN 5 -

+- **Step Definitions**
+  - *contactUs*
+    - The `@given` decorator, represents the context of the test
+    - It opens a Chrome browser, navigates to a specific URL
+  - *selectButton*
+    - The `@when` decorator, represents the action of the user selecting the "yes" radio button
+    - It finds elements on the page with the name "T3C_member"
+    - The application iterates through them, and clicks the one with the value "yes".
+It then sleeps for 2 seconds
+  - *radioStatus*
+    - The `@then` decorator, represents the expected outcome of the test, where the user should see the "yes" radio button selected
+    - It opens the specified URL and then attempts to open a screenshot file named "screenshot-2.png" using PIL and displays it

 ## Step 5 (Do It Yourself - Run Behave Tests)

 - In order for you to run the behave test you must __